kingston-hackSpace/Audio_Recording/ISD1820_Voice_Recoder.md

 ----
 ### interfase with Arduino

-Wiring: Connect the ISD1820 with Arduino as follows:
+**Wiring**: Connect the ISD1820 with Arduino as follows:

-VCC to 5V
+- VCC to 5V

-GND to GND
+- GND to GND

-PE to Digital pin 3
+- PE to Digital pin 3

-REC to Digital pin 2
+- REC to Digital pin 2

-Code: Trigger pins sending a LOW → HIGH transition
+**Code:** Trigger pins sending a LOW → HIGH transition

 ----
 ### More tutorials